rusk2ua/nyqp-cabrillo-fixer/README.md

-# NY QSO Party Cabrillo Generator
+# New York QSO Party Cabrillo Fixer

 A Python tool to convert PDF contest logs to valid Cabrillo format files for the New York QSO Party contest.